Schmitzi/webserv/study/notes.md

 However, this works:
 yes | curl -v -X POST -H "Host: abc.com\n\nContent-Type: plain/text" --data "BODY IS HERE write something shorter or longer than body limit" http://localhost:8080/hello.txt

-Hosts are matched incorrectly.
-Host: def gives abc, no host gives def, def is first displayed at startup, could be out of order -- Or maybe not